 Hospitals now require background checks and drug screening before students are allowed to begin their clinical experience.
 Once you are accepted into the program, the director will go over this process with you.
 You will also need to provide proof of being current on your immunizations.

-Applications are accepted all during the year, because the program starts every August (Fall), January (Spring), and June (Summer).
-Please submit the attached application to the Health Sciences Division office and mark your preference for the start date of the program – Fall, Spring, or Summer.
+Applications are accepted all during the year, because the program starts every August (Fall), and January (Spring).
+Please submit the attached application to the Health Sciences Division office and mark your preference for the start date of the program – Fall or Spring.
 All you need to do is submit a Next – Generation Accuplacer Reading score attached to your application and get enrolled in CPR now, or already have your CPR certificate.
 Contact the HSAdvisor@rose.edu for a study guide!

 You will be contacted by email of your acceptance into the program no later than the end of the semester that you apply.